SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    What characters are not allowed in variable names?
    What happens if you try to assign a new value to a constant?

 ..
-TR: Is the requirement that constants have a value a current REPL limitation, or an expected language feature?
+TR: Is the requirement that constants need an initial value a current REPL limitation, or an expected language feature?

 Swift enforces the type of a variable ---